 The Housing Acceleration Fund

-The Housing Acceleration Fund will increase the pace and scale of housing delivery by:
+The $3.8 billion Housing Acceleration Fund (HAF) aims to speed up the pace and scale of home building.

-- an Infrastructure Fund to unlock a mix of private sector led and government led developments in locations facing the biggest housing supply and affordability challenges
+The most significant component of the HAF is an infrastructure fund to unlock a mix of private-sector- and government-led developments in locations facing the biggest housing supply and affordability challenges.

-- additional funding for the Land for Housing Programme to accelerate development of vacant or underutilised Crown owned land, operate in more regions, and deliver a broader range of affordable housing options for rental and home ownership
+The HAF also includes additional funding for the Land for Housing Programme to accelerate the development of vacant or underutilised Crown-owned land, operate in more regions, and deliver a broader range of affordable housing options for rental and homeownership.

-- A Kāinga Ora Land Programme for strategic land purchases to increase the pace, scale and mix of housing developments (including more affordable housing).
+- the Kāinga Ora Land Programme, through which Kainga Ora will be supported to borrow $2 billion extra to scale up land acquisition to increase the pace, scale and mix of housing developments (including more affordable housing)